palmer1842/CS427-P1/README.txt

   as HEX text file.
 I/O is reversed for decryption.

 Project Files:
-  main.c -- Contains input processing and performs the encryption/decryption
-  ffunc.c -- Contains the f function
-  gperm.c -- Contains the g permutation function with substitution table keyschedule.c -- Retrieves the key from keyfile and generates subkeys Makefile -- Compilation instructions for 'make' README.txt -- Documentation
+  main.c -- Contains input processing and the main algorithm ffunc.c -- Contains the f function gperm.c -- Contains the g permutation function with substitution table keyschedule.c -- Retrieves the key from keyfile and generates subkeys wsucrypt.h --- Header file with function definitions and DEBUG options Makefile -- Compilation instructions for 'make' README.txt -- Documentation

 Compiling:
   A Makefile is included with the project files, so to build the program simply run 'make'.
+No special flags are used during the compilation.

 Usage and testing:
-  ./wsucrypt (-e | -d) inputfile.txt keyfile.txt
+  ./wsucrypt (-e | -d) inputfile keyfile

   When run in encryption mode, the contents of inputfile.txt will be read in as an ASCII text file, and keyfile.txt should contain a 64 bit HEX key.
 The